malengatiger/stellar-flutter-plugin-repo/stellarplugin/README.md

  AccountResponse acct = await Stellar.getAccount(
           seed: "secretSeed here");
 ~~~~
 isDevelopmentStatus is a boolean flag to help the plugin connect to either the Testnet and the public Stellar network.
-This code creates a Stellar account and , if isDevelopmentStatus is true FriendBot is politely asked for 10,000 test XLM (lumens).
+This code creates Stellar accounts and ,
+if isDevelopmentStatus is true FriendBot is politely asked for 10,000 test XLM (lumens).
+Please take a look at the code that exercises most of the Stellar transaction operations listed below.
+The example code lives at https://github.com/malengatiger/stellar-flutter-plugin-repo/tree/master/stellarplugin/example

 ## Stellar Transaction Operations supported: